Can A Beginner Climb Aconcagua?

 How To Best Overcome Those Three Factors And Give Yourself The Best Possible Chance Of Summiting:

 The longer you give yourself to train and prepare, the better.
-For a complete beginner, I would suggest between eight months to a year, depending on your current fitness levels.
+For a complete beginner, I would suggest between six months to a year, depending on your current fitness levels.
 The climb is long, 21 days of hauling gear up and down the slopes at extreme altitude.
 The longer you have to prepare, the better your endurance will be and the better your ability to handle the 21 days.

 As you build your endurance, you also improve your recovery speed.
 Having the base fitness and endurance that allows you to recover quickly is essential to your climb up Aconcagua.
 You’ll have many back-to-back trekking days and a handful of rest days.
 Give yourself as much time as possible to train and prepare, rather than rushing the decision to go and not having enough time to train and prepare.
-I suggest an average of 6 months for my clients to train for Aconcagua.
-You can checkout my latest "How To Train For Aconcagua" blog here, which includes a 6-Month training plan.

 You will need to carry your backpack up and down countless times.
 During your training, you need to make a heavy backpack your best friend.
 If you’re walking the dog, take your pack, if you’re walking to the stores, take your backpack.
 The more time you give yourself to get used to the weight at sea level, the easier it will be at altitude.
 If it’s not easy or comfortable at sea level, its not going to get any better 12 days into your climb at 5,500m.